Lioheart/PF2e-Adventures-PL/README.md

 - Begginer Box
 - Season of Ghosts - Player's Guide
 - Season of Ghosts - The Summer That Never Was
+- Season of Ghosts - Let the Leaves Fall
 - Pathfinder: Kingmaker

 ----